openbaton/docs/docs/nfvo-installation-deb.md

 The NFVO is implemented in java using the [spring.io][spring] framework.
 For more details about the NFVO architecture, you can refer to the extend it section.

-### Install the latest NFVO version from the source code (for development purposes)

-Please refer to [this tutorial](nfvo-installation.md) if you are willing to start a development process and modify the code.

 ### Install the latest NFVO version from the debian package

 The NFVO can be installed using different mechanisms.
 In this HowTo we will show you how to install it directly from its debian package.
+**NOTE:** Please refer to [this tutorial](nfvo-installation.md) if you are willing to start a development process and modify the code.

 The NFVO uses the AMQP protocol for communicating with the VNFMs.
 Therefore an implementation of it is necessary, we chose [RabbitMQ][reference-to-rabbit-site].
 To facilitate the installation procedures we provide an installation procedure which will install the NFVO and the prerequired libraries.